Get help now Make a donation

 What is hoarding?

-Hoarding is having so many things that you cannot manage the clutter where you live, and find it difficult or impossible to throw things away.
+Hoarding is having so many things that you cannot manage the clutter where you live.
+And you find it difficult or impossible to throw things away.

 You might hoard because you feel a strong need to keep things.
 But your connection to these things can cause you distress.
 And the impact of hoarding can affect your day-to-day life.

-Hoarding disorder is a mental health problem that a doctor can diagnose.
+Hoarding disorder is a mental health problem that a psychiatrist or other mental health professional can diagnose.
 But you might also experience hoarding as part of another mental or physical health problem.

 If you hoard, you might: